-- 1. The school will do the following as a part of the district emergency preparedness plan: - 2.
-Regularly scheduled fire and earthquake drills will be conducted at school. - 3.
-Preparation for an emergency or disaster will be reviewed in the classroom. - 4.
-School will not close early once the school day has begun.
+The school will do the following as a part of the district emergency preparedness plan:

+- 1. Regularly scheduled fire and earthquake drills will be conducted at schools. - 2.
+Review emergency or disaster preparations in the classroom. - 3.
+In the event of an emergency, School will not close early once the school day has begun.
 Students will never be sent home early from school.
-Once school has started for the day, each student will remain at school until the regular dismissal hour or until the student is checked-out by an adult listed on the emergency card. - 5.
+Once school has started for the day, each student will remain at school until the regular dismissal hour or until the student is checked-out by an adult listed on the emergency card. - 4.
 Should your child need to be evacuated from school, he/she will be taken to the nearest safe location available.
 Students will be relocated to another district school if possible.
 You will be able to receive information about this location by listening to one of the Emergency Broadcast Stations: